Teaching and learning

 • A classic and childhood favorite for generations, The Very Hungry Caterpillar is a great story to base activities on.

-• Here are 7 activities to allow children to continue to engage with a class story in a more interactive and hands-on way.
+• Here are 7 activities to allow children to continue to engage with The Very Hungry Caterpillar book in more ways than just on the pages.
+Here are interactive and hands-on activities based on popular themes in Eric Carle's classic.

 As an early years educator, you can go even further and turn reading one of the children’s favorite books into a whole day of fun activities and learning.